— About the project —

 By photographing 22 of the Jesuit priests that live at Loyola Marymount University, Chris and photographer Robert Macaisa set out to portray these priests exactly how they are: human.
 Through the juxtaposition of formal and informal photographs, the book aims to break down some of the misconceptions and barriers that society has placed on priests.

 The book is 166 pages and broken down into five chapters that also include incredible stories encapsulating themes of love, friendship, doubt and the general human condition with over 100 portraits.
 The book is published by Tsehai Publishers & The Marymount Press Institute.

 Creator and Director Chris Yates was born and raised in Denver, Colorado.
 His faith has always been a prominent cornerstone in his life, which stems from the Catholic education he has received his entire academic career.
 Moving to Los Angeles and attending Loyola Marymount University was the first time Chris understood that his passion for his faith and his creativity could go hand and hand.

 Chris graduated from Loyola Marymount with a B.A. in Screenwriting and archaeology minor.
-He is currently participating in a year of post-graduate service, working with the poor and marginalized in Chicago, Illinois.
-After finishing up his year of service, he plans to work as a professional photographer and creator.
+After completing a year of post graduate service in Chicago, Chris moved back to Los Angeles and is the manager & technician for the Photography Department at LMU.
 His focus on long-term projects aims to connect people with those who may be on the margins —either physically, mentally, emotionally, or spiritually.